 To provide some perspective, approximately 30 percent of Americans between the ages of 19 and 29 have no health insurance.
 This age group makes up 13 million of the 47 million Americans currently living without health insurance.

-* Leveraging The Internet: Let's say your COBRA has run out, you don't have a spouse or domestic partner, you're 26 years old and you still haven't found a job that will provide health insurance.
+Let's say your COBRA has run out, you don't have a spouse or domestic partner, you're 26 years old and you still haven't found a job that will provide health insurance.
 Don't worry.
 The internet has been a boon for consumers because it allows us to find more efficiently find the cheapest options.
-The best place you can find the best online quotes is via eHealthInsurance.com.
-They have been around since 1997 and are situated right here in the San Francisco Bay Area.
-They are the nation’s first internet-based health insurance policy company and has the #1 marketshare.
-They are licensed in all 50 US states and partner with over 180 health insurance companies to find you the best rate.
-I’ve actually personally met a couple of their agents before.

 When I was working, I paid roughly $350 a month in health insurance premiums for a UHC Basic, Rx co-pay plan.
 The firm contributed another $400 for my group health insurance plan based on the documents I received after I left.
 Hence, my automatic assumption was that I would have to pay AT LEAST $750 a month in equivalent health insurance premiums once I became unemployed.
 I say “at least” because firms get discounts for group plans vs. individuals.
 It's the same concept of buying in bulk.

-There are literally hundreds of health insurance plan combos on eHealthInsurance to choose from.
+AgileHealthInsurance also offers broader doctor networks than most Obamacare plans and has customizable options for dental and discounts on prescriptions.
 You just have to figure out what you are comfortable affording on a monthly basis and how much you can afford if something bad happens.

 When I was employed, all I would ever hear from colleagues and politicians was the crippling cost of health insurance skyrocketing multiple times faster than inflation.
 As a result, I read every single page of my employee benefits handbook, interviewed dozens of people who left their job, spoke to HR, and searched the internet for options.
 What I've hopefully demonstrated in this post is that there are affordable health insurance options for anybody who no longer works.